-Overall, however, it must be recalled that the relationship, and thus the Mudharaba, did come about in essence, at last in large part, because of Islam.
-This is because the construct of a Mudharaba has its basis in Islam and the principles of Islam, and Mr Ali was persuaded that a Mudharaba would be an appropriate investment because of his increasing and inherent strengthening interest in Islam as his time of passing became even closer.
-Nevertheless, this case was interesting for the religious and secular legal narrative because whilst Walker J was able to acknowledge the relevance of religion in considering the motivation of Mr Ali, and thus that the relationship between Mr Derhamy and the couple was contextualised in religion, it was the law of New Zealand was paramount, not Sharia.
-Overall, it was Mr Ali’s frailty and his illness that led, in reality, to his vulnerability because it increased the manipulation of that religiosity by Mr Derhamy over Mr Ali.
-It is not clear what the outcome might have been had the Ali Mudharaba expressly stated that it was bound by Sharia Law, but what was clear in this case is that religion can be a consideration, and its power as a construct within society was fully acknowledged.
-However, in this context, whilst Mr Ali decided to sign the Mudharaba on the basis of his faith, it was his ailment that was a key consideration, leading to increased influence by Mr Derhamy, and thus leading to undue influence, and unconscionable conduct.
+Overall, it must be noted that the relationship, and thus the Mudharaba, did come about in essence, at least in large part, because of Islam.
+This is because a Mudharaba as a concept has its basis in Islam and the principles of Islam, and Mr Ali was persuaded that a Mudharaba would be an appropriate investment because of his increasing and inherent strengthening interest in Islam as his impending death became closer.
+Nevertheless, this case was interesting for the religious and secular legal narrative.
+While Walker J was able to acknowledge the relevance of religion in considering the motivation of Mr Ali, and thus that the relationship between Mr Derhamy and the couple was contextualised in religion, the law of New Zealand was paramount, not Sharia law.
+It was Mr Ali’s frailty and his illness that led, in reality, to his vulnerability because it increased the manipulation of that religiosity by Mr Derhamy over Mr Ali.
+It is not clear what the outcome might have been had the Ali Mudharaba expressly stated that it was bound by Sharia Law.
+What was clear, in this case, is that religion can be a consideration, and its power as a construct within society was fully acknowledged.
+However, while Mr Ali decided to sign the Mudharaba on the basis of his faith, it was his ailment that was a key consideration, leading to undue influence, and unconscionable conduct by Mr Derhamy.